What is Available For Sale Securities?

-Thus we can see when an Available for Sale investment is classified under AFS category, any unrealized gain or loss is reported in the Other Comprehensive Income as shown above in the case of ABC Bank and once the same is realized on the sale of such securities is reported in the Income Statement.
+Thus we can see when an Available for Sale investment is classified under the AFS category; any unrealized gain or loss is reported in the Other Comprehensive Income as shown above in the case of ABC Bank.
+Once the same is realized on the sale of such securities is reported in the Income Statement.

 Available for Sale Securities in Banks and Financial Institutions

 They are broadly classified by Bank and Financial Institutions under the Banking Book or the Trading book.

 - Banking Book refers to assets on a Bank’s balance sheet that is expected to be held to maturity.
 Banks and Financial Institutions are not required to mark these assets on a mark to market (MTM) basis, and such assets are usually held at historical cost in the books of accounts of the company.
 The popular category includes assets under Held to Maturity (HTM) category.